ExpressLRS/Docs/docs/quick-start/installing-configurator.md

 ![Setup-Banner](https://github.com/ExpressLRS/ExpressLRS-Hardware/raw/master/img/quick-start.png)

 There are two ways to build & flash ExpressLRS.
 The recommended way is to use ExpressLRS Configurator.
-For advanced users who want to modify the code, you can setup the development toolchain.
+For advanced users who want to modify the code, follow the [development toolchain setup](https://www.expresslrs.org/2.0/software/toolchain-install/).

 ## Configurator Setup